 Reviewed by: Brandon Brown

-The home appraisal inspection is an essential part of buying and selling a home.
-While there are certain things you don’t have control over during the appraisal process, like location or real estate market trends, you can still take the right steps as a seller to prepare for a home appraiser and make the process as easy and efficient as possible.
+The home appraisal process is an essential part of buying and selling a home.
+While there are certain things you don’t have control over during the appraisal process, like location or market trends, you can still take the right steps as a seller to prepare for home appraisers and make the appointment as easy and efficient as possible.

 - Your most recent tax return

 - Homeowner’s association fees